translate/pootle/docs/server/commands.rst

   * :djadmin:`fetch` - Add a file from the filesystem to Pootle
   * :djadmin:`add` - Add a store from Pootle to the filesystem
-  * :djadmin:`merge` - Handle conflicts in stores and files
   * :djadmin:`rm` - Remove a store and file from both Pootle and the filesystem
-  * :djadmin:`resolve` - Revert a staged action
+  * :djadmin:`resolve` - Handle conflicts in stores and files
   * :djadmin:`unstage` - Revert a staged action

 * Execute: